naren-jha/Redis-Demo/README.md

 * Jedis
   - Not thread safe; Need to create connection pool
   - supports cluster
-  - capable of synchronous, asynchronous, and reactive interaction with the cluster
-  - relatively difficult to use
   - capable of only synchronous interaction
   - relatively easy to use